-Also called coronary heart disease, here’s what to look for and how to take care of yourself if you have coronary artery disease symptoms.
+Here’s what to look for and how to take care of yourself if you have symptoms of coronary artery disease (coronary heart disease).

 According to the Centers for Disease Control and Prevention (CDC), coronary artery disease is the leading cause of death for American men and women.
 It occurs when fatty deposits, also called plaque, build up in your arteries and decrease or block the flow of blood to your heart.
-By knowing the symptoms and taking early action, chances of survival greatly increase.
+Knowing the symptoms and taking early action greatly improve your chances of survival.

 Coronary artery disease symptoms